chongruo/tiny-coco/README.md

-# tiny-coco
+# Tiny-Coco

-a small coco dataset for visulization, fast loading(downloading) and debugging.
+A small coco dataset for visulization, fast loading(downloading) and debugging.